tyano/fract/README.md

-You can supply 'postAction' script at 'components' level and 'fractions' level. preAction at 'components' level will be executed before starting updating-process from the 'components' key and can abort all 'components' updating by returning false. preAction at 'fractions' level will be executed before starting updating-process from the 'fractions' key and can abort all 'fractions' updating by returning false, but the aborting never affect to other fract-id's fractions.
+You can supply 'postAction' script at 'components' level and 'fractions' level. preAction at 'components' level will be executed before starting updating-process from the 'components' key and can abort all 'components' updating by returning false. preAction at 'fractions' level will be executed before starting updating-process from the 'fractions' key and can abort all 'fractions' updating by returning false, but the aborting never affect to other componentPath's update.

 #### components